gglanzani/xebia-blog-posts/how-i-learned-to-stop-worrying-and-love-llms/index.md

 ### Looking forward

 The speed at which I could get working code in a new language was astonishing, and I think this will have two main consequences.
-First, if all your coding is small repetitive pieces—rewriting a SQL script from one SQL dialect to another, documentation, creating simple APIs on top of databases—learn to master LLMs prompting, or someone else will take your place.
-There is simply no way ChatGPT, or an LLM fine-tuned to this task, can't figure out what you're doing with minimal oversight.
+First, if all your coding is made of small repetitive pieces—rewriting a SQL script from one SQL dialect to another, documentation, creating simple APIs on top of databases—learn to master LLMs prompting, or someone else will take your place.
+There is simply no way ChatGPT, or an LLM fine-tuned to this task can't figure out what you're doing with minimal oversight.
 Second, deft programmers starting or experimenting in a new area will have fun.
 You can do the high-level thinking, let LLMs handle time-consuming, simple problems, check their output— as, at the moment, they do not **understand** what you're telling them— and then assemble the pieces.

-SHOULD I WRITE THIS?
-You might ask why I split programmers into two groups.
-FILL IN.

 If you're looking for a kickstart, we just launched a training [program] to help you leverage LLMs to be more effective while coding.
-I'll be there too, so I can learn from the best what I'm still missing to ride this wave even higher and faster.
+I'll be there too, so I can learn from the best how to ride this wave even higher and faster.